 Your customer service training manual should have a section on the policies that guide your customer service function.
 Based on your customer service needs, consider explaining the following issues in your document:

-Who Can Take What Decisions
+A. Who Can Take What Decisions

 Some companies allow customer service staff to make most decisions.
 However, others opt to have managers make decisions.
 Whichever option you choose, express it in your customer service manual.